-By this time you fee fomething of the riches of this promife; God is in the promife; the God of peace, the God of power, the God of patience, the God of hope, the heart of God, the help of God, the presence of God; by virtue whereof, all that ever befals them shall work for their good.
-Methinks the hearing of this promife opened, should fet your souls, and all that is within you a crying out, O that this were my portion!
-Whereever my lot do fall, as to outward things, though in a prilon, though in a defart, though on a dung-hill; let the lot of my foul fie in this promise, 'the God of peace shall be with you.'
-Why, brethren, will you take up with godlines; you have learned, and received, and heard the word of the Lord; the word of faith, the word of righteoufness, and holiness, will you hearken to, will you obey these words?
-These things do, and the God of peace shall be with you.

-O what foolish creatures are we, that ever we should be afraid of religion, afraid of holinets, afraid to own, obey, and follow God and his holy ways.
-What unreasonable fears are these, to those that believe the scriptures?
-If the scriptures be true, this is the only way, this following God in holiness, to put yourselves out of all danger, to put yourselves into the heart, arms, presence, and protection, of the almighty God of heaven and earth.

-O that I could perfuade you in thither, and there leave you; if you are once in the Lord's arms, you are fafe enough, into whatever hands you fall.
+By this time you see something of the riches of this promise.
+God is in the promise,-the God of peace, the God of power, the God of patience, the God of hope, the heart of God, the help of God, the presence of God,-by virtue whereof, all that ever befalls them shall work for their good.
+Methinks the hearing of this promise opened, should set your souls, and all that is within you a crying out, "O that this were my portion!
+Wherever my lot do fall, as to outward things, though in a prison, though in a desert, though on a dunghill, let the lot of my soul lie in this promise, 'The God of peace shall be with you.'"
+Why brethren, will you take up with godliness?
+You have learned, and received, and heard the word of the Lord, the word of faith, the word of righteousness and holiness; will you hearken to, will you obey these words?
+"These things do, and the God of peace shall be with you." what foolish creatures are we, that ever we should be afraid of religion,-afraid of holiness,-afraid to own, obey, and follow God and his holy ways!
+What unreason able fears are these, to those that believe the scriptures?
+If the scriptures be true, this is the only way, this following God in holiness, to put yourselves out of all danger, to put yourselves into the heart, arms, presence and protection, of the Ahnighty God of heaven and earth.
+O that I could persuade you in thither, and there leave you!
+If you are once in the Lord's arms, you are safe enough, into whatever hands you fall.

-Christians, my business whilst I have been with you, hath been, to bring you to God, to espouse you to Christ; and you that have already, or will yet at last be persuaded to give your confent, and will give me leave to make up the match, I can give you affurance, that he will shortly come and make up the marriage; and must say to you, as Naomi to Ruth, Ruth iii.
-10. 'Sit still my daughter, till you see how the matter will fall for the man will not be in rest, till he hath sinished the thing this day.'
-Sit still, Christians, till you see how matters will fall; and however they fall, know, your Lord will not be in rest, till he hath finished this thing, and brought you home, to be with him where he is.

-I am now parting from you in this confidence, that however, after a few days I shall see your faces no more in this world, yet I shall shortly meet you in the bride-chamber of glory, where we shall ever be with the Lord.
+Christians, my business whilst I have been with you, hath been to bring you to God, to espouse you to Christ; and you that have already, or will yet, at last, be persuaded to give your consent, and will give me leave to make up the match, I can give you assurance that he will shortly come and make up the marriage; and must say to you, as Naomi to Ruth, Ruth iii.
+12, "Sit still, my daughter, till thou see how the matter will fall; for the man will not be in rest, till he have finished the thing this day."
+Sit still, Christians, till you see how matters will fall; and however they fall, know, your Lord will not be in rest, till he have finished this thing, and brought you home, to be with him where he is. am now parting from you in this confidence, that, however, after a few days I shall see your faces no more in this world; yet I shall shortly meet you in the bride-chamber of glory, where we shall ever be with the Lord.